yujiag21/systematicity-dnn/README.md

 python train_clf.py -d *paths_to_datasets* -m *model_type* (--pairs)
 ```

-Adding **--pairs** classifier sentence pairs rather than single sentences.
+Adding **--pairs** classifies sentence pairs rather than single sentences.
 Here, the label is based on the data file (the first **-d** argument gets the label 0, the second gets 1, etc.).
 Without **--pairs** the label is taken from tgt.

 Using cpu by default; switch to gpu with **--use_cuda**.